Goto Main Content

 Article 11

-Employers may exclude certificates from the documents required to apply for permits to employ foreign professionals when the MOL can obtain such certificates granted by government agencies (bodies) or state-owned businesses via the internet.
+Employers may exclude certificates from the documents submitted as part of an application for a permit to employ foreign professionals when the MOL can obtain such certificates granted by government agencies (bodies) or state-owned businesses via the internet.

-The exempted documents referred to in the preceding paragraph shall be announced by the MOL.
+The exempted documents referred to in the preceding paragraph will be announced by the MOL.

 Article 12

-When an employer applies for a permit to employ a foreign professional under one of the following circumstances, the MOL shall not issue the employment permit or extend all or part of the employment permit:
+When an employer applies for a permit to employ a foreign professional and one of the following circumstances pertain, the MOL shall not issue the employment permit or extend all or part of the employment permit:

-2. The foreign professional has failed the health examination organized in accordance with the Regulations Governing Management of the Health Examination of Employed Aliens prescribed by the central competent authority in charge of health and welfare.
+2. The foreign professional fails the health examination organized in accordance with the Regulations Governing Management of the Health Examination of Employed Aliens prescribed by the Central Competent Authority in charge of health and welfare.

-3. The employer’s application has not been made in conformity with the relevant requirements and he/she has failed to make necessary supplements and/or rectifications thereof within the specified period of time.
+3. The employer’s application has not been made in conformity with the relevant requirements and he/she fails to provide necessary supplementary information and/or rectifications thereof within a specified time period.

-4. The foreign professional faces one of the circumstances prescribed in Article 6.
+4. The foreign professional faces one of the situations prescribed in Article 6.

-5. Other than the above, the employer has been in violation of the Standards.
+5. Other than the above, the employer has violated the Standards.

 Article 13